 I saw this book at Borders one evening on my walk through San Francisco.
 Since I’ve been getting into poker recently, the title intrigued me.
 I read the first 10 pages or so in the store, and I really liked the tone of the writing.
 A wry edge to some humorous observations.
 But I wasn’t willing to pay full price for it, so I didn’t pick it up then.
 I looked for it at the library, which didn’t have it, so I ended up tossing it into my next Amazon order, a fact which I hesitate to admit since the book screams Sex and the City to me (single gal moves to NYC, starts up a poker night where she and her friends discuss the state of their lives and their boyfriends).
 I did enjoy reading it, though.
 Entertaining anecdotes, and a strong narrative voice which keeps things light-hearted.

-I am also an executive coach, helping leaders become more effective by creating clarity and acting with focus.
+I now work as an executive coach, helping leaders become more effective by creating clarity and acting with focus.
 You can learn more about my coaching at Too Many Trees, or by checking out what I share on LinkedIn around leadership and personal development.

 email me if you have any questions or comments.

-I send out a biweekly newsletter to share what I've been writing and reading.
+I send out a biweekly newsletter to share what I've been writing and reading in the areas of leadership and personal development.
 You can check it out here, and sign up below.